-As we moved down south, we shared our experiences using photography, interviews, written articles, short films and social media content.
+As we moved down south, we shared our experiences using photography, interviews, written articles, short films, and social media content.
 All of these pieces followed an emotional approach, depicting complex social issues through a close perspective obtained from our field immersions.
-The visual language was crafted to evoque positivity and highlight the resilient spirit of a region that thrives in the face of adversity.
+The visual language was crafted to evoke positivity and highlight the resilient spirit of a region that thrives in the face of adversity.
 This, along with a warm and relatable tone, was essential to engage viewers and get them involved in the conversation.

 The short films were conceived as episodes for a documentary series called Echoes From The Andes.
-These were uploaded periodically along with the other content to our main platform, and shared as well through our newsletter and social media.
+These were uploaded periodically along with the other content to our main platform and shared as well through our newsletter and social media.
 Establishing a curated digital presence was a powerful tool that served two main purposes; it allowed the projects to showcase their work in new ways, and it gave us the chance to capture a diverse audience through changing media formats with different depths of information.
 Our storytelling explored the power of written, audible and visual imagery.

 Teamwork for Social Impact